thtesche/kata-stringcalculator/README.md

 # kata-stringcalculator
-Skeleton project for the stringcalculator Java kata
+Skeleton project for the stringcalculator Java kata.
+See http://osherove.com/tdd-kata-1/